jakwakwa/one_s-stepper-form/README.md

 Ideate and present a working page journey that streamlines the process of applying for life insurance online.
 Focus on the sign up journey based on a set of provided questions that will determine the individual's health status and risk.
 Target a South African millennial persona that is tech savvy while still accommodating users that are not.
 Outline your concept in sketch format to illustrate the UX journey.
-Think of using different types of engagement that would connect with the target persona and also set OneSpark apart from a very noisy market.<br><br>
+Think of using different types of engagement that would connect with the target persona and also set one_s apart from a very noisy market.<br><br>

 ## Coding Exercise